Pathakhera: Administration

+The town administration falls under jurisdiction of Municipal Council Sarni.
+Police jurisdiction comes under the Sarni Police Station.
+Ghoradongri is taluka office for the town while Shahpur serves as sub distrist revenue office.

 Township management

 Pathakhera town is mainly managed by WCL Management as the town mostly house WCL employees.
 The management includes electricity supply, water supply, housing, roads, educational, medical and sanitation facilities.
-Sarni Municipality takes care of the facilities for non-employees public living in the town.
+Sarni Municipal Council takes care of the facilities for non-employees public in the town.

-The apex manger of all coal mines as well as for the township is chief general manager.
-As of April 2017 it is I.D.
-Zankyani.
+The apex authority of all coal mines as well as of the townships is Chief General Manager.